-Purpose Security

-Various projects.
-The State Sales Tax Revenue Bonds are secured by 2% of the State's 4% sales tax.
-All revenues derived from the 2% sales tax are required to be deposited in the

-Bonds Outstanding Sales Tax Revenue Bond Tax
+- The State Sales Tax Revenue Bonds are secured by 2% of the State's 4% sales tax.
+All revenues derived from the 2% sales tax are required to be deposited in the Sales Tax Revenue Bond Tax Fund (STRBTF).

-■ \$12.4 billion as of March 31, 2022 Fund (STRBTF).
 Sales Tax bond debt service is paid from the STRBTF, subject to annual appropriation by the State.
-If an appropriation has been made and all payments are current, then the Comptroller is required to distribute excess monies to the General Fund of the State.
-The Enabling Act provides a source of payment for the State Sales Tax Revenue Bonds by establishing the STRBTF for the purpose of setting aside New York State Sales Tax Receipts sufficient to make financing agreement payments to authorized issuers.
+If an appropriation has been made and all payments are current, then the Comptroller is required to distribute excess monies to the General Fund of the State. - The Enabling Act provides a source of payment for the State Sales Tax Revenue Bonds by establishing the STRBTF for the purpose of setting aside New York State Sales Tax Receipts sufficient to make financing agreement payments to authorized issuers.
 All State Sales Tax Revenue Bonds are on a parity with one other as to payment from the STRBTF.

-Debt Service Reserve Fund

-None.

-Additional Bonds Test

-Sales Tax Revenue Bond Tax Fund Receipts for any 12 consecutive calendar months ended not more than six months prior to the date of the calculation is at least 2.0X